nimblemission/nimblemission.github.io/README.md

 # nimblemission.github.io
-public website for the nimble mission concept
+public website for the nimble explorer concept